-Currently, there is not much out there about what people are doing with Power Systems, how they are doing it, what challenges they face, or how they have overcome those challenges.
+Currently, there is not much out there about what people are doing with POWER Systems, how they are doing it, what challenges they face, or how they have overcome those challenges.
 We plan to change that.
-In the presentation, Linton provided an overview of the OSBC, Chris talked about it from the hardware perspective, and I discussed the AI side of things, particularly using IBM Watson Machine Learning Community Edition and PowerAI Vision.
+In the presentation, Linton provided an overview of the OSBC, Chris talked about it from the hardware perspective, and I discussed the AI side of things, particularly using IBM Watson Machine Learning Community Edition and IBM Visual Insights (previously PowerAI Vision).

 The presentation was well-received, and many attendees of the conference were excited about the OSBC.
 This is something that is needed and will provide a significant benefit to the community.
 To learn more about the community you can visit the OSBC website.
 You do not have to be a member of the Open Power Foundation to read the forum, but you do have to be a member to post.

 Chris Sullivan has put together demos that compare the performance of the IBM POWER9 AC922 versus several different Intel-based servers.
 It is remarkable and worth a 10-minute look.
 Chris has also put together a couple of rich GitHub repository with scripts and tools specific to the AC922.